Clark Rubber’s DIY pool fence has been recalled nationally following issues relating to opening the gate.

 Latest happenings in the pool, spa and aquatics industry

-As well as the informative news items and product information, this issue has many features some great information on how swimming is helping our country become healthier, and reasons why swimming pools are a great social and financial investment.
+As well as the informative news items and product information, this issue has many features and some great information on protecting your business through proper compliance, using geothermal power to heat swimming pools, and how to build pools for rich clients.

-The WA Pool Spa & Outdoor Living Expo is being held on the weekend of March 10 and 11.
+The Queensland Pool Spa & Outdoor Living Expo will be held in on the weekend of May 26 and 27 at the Brisbane Showgrounds.

 Exciting opportunities are available in May to improve your skills and enhance your professionalism in the industry.